borisbrodski/jmockit-xtend/README.md

 [JMockit](http://jmockit.googlecode.com/) with the new [Xtend](http://www.eclipse.org/xtend/) language.
-The goal is not only to provide [almost complete](#DifferencesToJMockitAPI "Differences to the original JMockit API") original JMockit API to the Xtend but also [enhance the API]() using the power of the Xtend.
+The goal is not only to provide [almost complete](#DifferencesToJMockitAPI "Differences to the original JMockit API") original JMockit API to the Xtend but also [enhance the API](#NewCoolXtendAPI) using the power of the Xtend.

+The optimal use of the JMockit-Xtend can to achieved together with [Jnario](http://jnario.org/).

 JMockit-Xtend consists of a single java file [JMockitExtension.java](https://raw.github.com/borisbrodski/jmockit-xtend/master/src/org/eclipse/xtend/jmockit/JMockitExtension.java), and [Jnario](http://jnario.org/) tests.